exercism/go/exercises/practice/bank-account/.docs/instructions.append.md

 ### 1. Open an account

-An account should have some non negative balance on opening.
+An account can be opened.
+On opening, its initial balance should not be negative.
 In case of the negative balance, `nil` is returned.

 ### 2. Close an account